Skip to content

 3. Practice using it

-All of these techniques can be practiced with team partners and coaches in our performance lab during live events..
-Check out the space and the series of performance enhancing exercises built into the program to take your skills to the next level. 💪
+During live events, these techniques can be practiced with team partners and coaches in our performance lab.
+Check out the space and the series of performance-enhancing exercises built into the program to take your skills to the next level. 💪

 Remember it’s not all on you.
 Learning to manage stress is important, but reducing it is also important.
 Techniques for team communication and support, cognitive offloading, and reducing complexity are all part of being comfortable in the role.
 Getting started on the next part of the journey is as easy as scrolling down.